naman-unthinkable/webhook-test/README.md

 Method	Description
 GET	Find all contacts
-POST	Create a new contact
+PoST	Create a new contact

 Format for writing these type of APIs is: